Ughanze23/HR-database/README.md

 # Human Resources Database Design

 ## Project Overview
 In this project, i designed, created, and populated a database for the Human Resources (HR) Department at the imaginary Tech ABC Corp, a video game company.
 This project will start with a request from the HR Manager.
-From there, you will need to design a database using the foundational principals of data architecture that is best suited to the department's needs.
+From there, I designed a database using the foundational principals of data architecture that is best suited to the department's needs.
 I went through the steps of database architecture, creating database proposals, database entity relationship diagrams (ERD), and finally creating the database itself.
 This project is important, as it is a scaled-down simulation of the kind of real-world assignments data architects work on every day.

 ## Business Scenario
 ### Business requirement